break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 import { FASTElement, customElement, html, attr } from '@microsoft/fast-element';
 ```

-Also, make sure to update the jsDoc comment above the class so that the values can be added to the custom element manifest and synced up with Storybook.
+Also, make sure to update the jsDoc comment above the class so that the values get defined in the custom element manifest and synced up with Storybook.

 ```ts
 /**